7

 2

 • I tried to ask how should we word out the flowchart for the FAQ inclusion and whether we should implement it in the first place.
 I also tried to point out that answers can be "too simple" as well.
 However, it is good to have the flowchart visible on this very Q&A page—for general reference.
-Apr 6, 2011 at 13:51
+Commented Apr 6, 2011 at 13:51

 • Commenting to promote this answer as it seems VERY fitting lately.
 Can "General References" be added to closing reasons at GD.SE???